 2. Keep a good credit rating

 Many insurance companies use your credit rating to determine whether to insure you and how much to charge.
-See our upcoming chapter on credit scores for more information.
+The better your credit score, the lower your rates will likely be.
+This is one more reason it’s a good idea to keep an impeccable credit rating.

 3. Shop around

-You can pay more than double for the same insurance, so it does pay to shop around.
-Some states offer price guidelines for various types of coverage in different areas, and a few states even put the information online.
+You can pay more than double for the same insurance from different carriers, so it does pay to shop around.
+Some states offer price guidelines for several types of coverage in different areas, and a few states even put the information online.
 Call your state insurance department, and ask if they have pricing information available.

 If you call around for quotes, include a few brand name companies as well as a few independent agents who will shop more than one company for you.
-And don’t assume that you’ll pay more for a well-known entity.
+Doing so will help ensure that you will get the lowest possible rates.

 4. Take advantage of every discount